chrplr/unipseudo-go/README.md

 - Not exactly match any of the original words used to build the model.
 - Be structurally similar to the words in the provided dictionary.

-## Origin

-This Go program is a direct port of the original R script, `pseudoword-generation-by-markov-on-trigrams.R`, written by Christophe Pallieri and described in:
+For more info, see:

 > New, B., Bourgin, J., Barra, J., & Pallier, C. (2024).
 UniPseudo: A universal pseudoword generator.
 Quarterly Journal of Experimental Psychology, 77(2), 278–286. https://doi.org/10.1177/17470218231164373 [[PDF](https://www.pallier.org/papers/Unipseudo.pdf)]

-For an online, browser-based generator using similar principles, see: [Unipseudo : un générateur universel de pseudomots](http://www.lexique.org/shiny/unipseudo/)
+## Origin

+This Go program is a direct port of the original R script, `[pseudoword-generation-by-markov-on-trigrams.R](https://github.com/chrplr/openlexicon/blob/master/scripts/pseudoword-generation-by-markov-on-trigrams/pseudoword-generation-by-markov-on-trigrams.R)`.

+This script runs the [Unipseudo](http://www.lexique.org/shiny/unipseudo/) web tool.

 The Go port maintains the exact structural and algorithmic behavior of the R script—such as position-dependent trigram selection and robust UTF-8 handling—while optimizing the generation process using pre-indexed trigram maps for O(1) transitions.